prateektiwari724/transora-language-translator/README.md

 ---

-# 📌 Overview
+# Overview

-**TRANSORA** is a modern AI-powered multilingual language translation platform built using **Python**, **Streamlit**, and **Google Translation Engine**.
+TRANSORA is a modern AI-powered multilingual language translation platform built using Python, Streamlit, and Google Translation Engine.

-The application allows users to instantly translate text across **100+ languages** through a clean and responsive web interface with real-time translation support, auto language detection, copy/download functionality, and a modern UI experience.
+The application allows users to instantly translate text across 100+ languages through a clean and responsive web interface with real-time translation support, auto language detection, copy/download functionality, and a modern UI experience.

 This project demonstrates:
 - Full-stack AI web application development